Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 Reps moved up the cycle.
 Negotiation, relationship, and close stay where they belong.
 Brand voice stays consistent across every quote, regardless of which rep is on the case.

-Costing evaluations, without the bench dependency.
+Costing evaluations without the bench bottleneck.

 Costing evaluations depended on a small bench of senior engineers whose reasoning lived in their heads.
 The agentic system now sits alongside the engineer working an evaluation, structures the brief, asks the targeted questions a senior would otherwise need to discover, and assembles the costing output.
 Stage one of the cycle moved from weeks to days.